ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/content-search.md

 - If a content search includes a user mailbox and that mailbox is, then made inactive, the content search will continue to search the inactive mailbox when you rerun the search after it becomes inactive.

 - Sometimes a user may have an active mailbox and an inactive mailbox that have the same SMTP address.
-In this case, only the specific mailbox that you select as a location for a content search will be searched.
-In other words, if you add a user's mailbox to a search, you can't assume that both their active and inactive mailboxes will be searched.
-Only the mailbox that you explicitly add to the search will be searched.
+In this case, only the specific mailbox that you select as a location for a content search is searched.
+In other words, if you add a user's mailbox to a search, you can't assume that both their active and inactive mailboxes are searched.
+Only the mailbox that you explicitly add to the search is searched.

 - We strongly recommend that you avoid having an active mailbox and inactive mailbox with the same SMTP address.
 If you need to reuse the SMTP address that is assigned to an inactive mailbox, we recommend that you recover the inactive mailbox or restore the contents of an inactive mailbox to an active mailbox (or the archive of an active mailbox), and then delete the inactive mailbox.
 For more information, see one of the following topics: